renovatebot/renovate/lib/modules/platform/azure/index.md

 - Create tag definition

-Otherwise, when a tag does not exist and the user do not have permission to create it, Renovate will output an error during creation of the Pull Request.
+Otherwise, when a tag does not exist and the user does not have permission to create it, Renovate will output an error during creation of the Pull Request.